pzhaojohnson/rnacanvas.code/README.md

 fetch(schemaURL)
   .then(response => response.text())
   .then(text => app.drawSchema(JSON.parse(text)))
-  .then(() => app.drawing.setPadding(1000))
+  // ensure the drawing is big enough to fit the drawn structure .then(() => app.drawing.setPadding(1000))
-  .then(() => app.drawingView.fitToContent());
+  // fit the user's view of the drawing to the drawn structure .then(() => app.drawingView.fitToContent());
 ```

+Note that this method may throw for invalid schemas,
+in which case the drawing of the app may be left in a partially drawn state
+(e.g., with only part of a schema having been drawn).

 ### Controlling the layout of bases